 Finding that starts with a deceptively simple question for brand owners: What are we going to give our customers that will excite them?
 A discount is not exciting.
 Features are not exciting.
 Familiarity is not exciting.
 Labels, identities, colors, celebrity endorsements – none of them are exciting.
 They may be exciting to the people who create them or manage them.
 But they are only of passing and functional interest to the man or woman in the aisle.
-They are just more ways to recognise.
+They are just more ways to recognize.
 They explain.

 I can’t even begin to imagine how many companies there are out there offering notebooks.
 The functional differences between those notebooks are non-existent, and yet Moleskine ties its products to a distinctive outcome that their audience craves.
 When you write in a Moleskine, you continue a tradition begun in a golden age of writing in Paris.
 You become part of a spirit that links to Hemingway and Picasso.
 Yes, that’s a beautiful and romantic story – but far more importantly, that feeling of inspired creation, of being in the moment and capturing something that will excite the world, is an outcome that every creative person treasures.
 It’s a ‘result’ that Moleskine has woven into every aspect of its business.
 They want their product to be more than something you write in.
 They want writing in a Moleskine to be an affirmation of the writer’s identity.

 Starbucks changed the coffee market by convincing buyers not that they could have a nice(r) coffee, but that they could basically have the coffee of their dreams, served exactly the way they had always wanted it, in a place they loved to linger.
 When they stopped doing that, they quickly got into trouble.